 GeneCards Summary for ABRAXAS2 Gene

 ABRAXAS2 (Abraxas 2, BRISC Complex Subunit) is a Protein Coding gene.
 Diseases associated with ABRAXAS2 include Myocardial Infarction.
-Among its related pathways are Metabolism of proteins and Deubiquitination.
+Among its related pathways are Deubiquitination and Metabolism of proteins.
 An important paralog of this gene is ABRAXAS1.